OpenDataEnterprise/impact-map/doc/managing_map_on_arcgis_online_user_manual.md

 ```

-##NOTE
+## Possible Bugs

+1. Bash error
+If there is an error when running `migrate.sh`, it's possible due to the line-ending issue.
+For example, Windows saves files with its own line endings and it's not working on Macs or in the Bash command line.
+So if this happens, open `migrate.sh` in one of your editor such as Sublime Text, and change the line endings into Unix (from Windows).
+2. ArcGIS update error
-If you receive an error, run the script one more time.
-It is possible that the script is disconnected from ArcGIS if there are many data.
+If you receive an error while uploading data, run the script one more time.
+It is possible that the script is disconnected from ArcGIS if there are too many data.
 If the error occurs continusouly after 2 to 3 times of running the script, contact the administrator.